praneethmv17/Food_Builder/README.txt

 To install the project on your local system perform the following steps :-

 1.)
 Install node package manager(npm) on your PC after downloading it from the following link "https://nodejs.org/en/".
 2.)
-Download files from the following directory: https://github.com/praneethmv17/Food_Builder/tree/master/Week_12
+Download files from the following directory: "https://github.com/praneethmv17/Food_Builder/tree/master/Week_12"
     (OR)
-    Navigate to the Week_12 folder after downloading the whole project from 3.)
+    Navigate to the "Week_12" folder after downloading the whole project from "https://github.com/praneethmv17/Food_Builder" 3.)
 Navigate to the burger-project folder.
 4.)
 Open Windows PowerShell(or)Terminal in the folder.
 5.)
 Execute the following command to start the project - "npm start" 6.)
-You will observe that your Browser will pop-up and will start the project.
+You will observe that your Browser will pop-up and will start the App.
 7.)
-To EXIT from the project, press "Ctrl + c" in the terminal/powershell window.
+To EXIT from the project, press "ctrl + c" in the terminal/powershell window.

 To navigate inside the project, perform the following steps:-